gearhere/auction-house/README.md

 # auction-house-g13

 This is the UCL COMP0022 group database project.
+Yes!

 ## Progress: